ARM-software/tracetooltests/README.md

 * NO_JUST_IN_TIME_REUSE_BIT_TRACETOOLTEST - do not reuse resources as soon as possible but wait at least 3 frames

+VK_TRACETOOLTEST_frame_end - defines a frame end meant for unit testing; this will likely be replaced by something official from Khronos soon.
+The only new command is vkFrameEndTRACETOOLTEST(VkDevice).

 Private GLES extensions
 -----------------------